MankaranSingh/GSoC-2020/README.md

 - ## Technical Knowledge And Relevant Skills:

 	I am a sophomore pursuing Computer Engineering at Thapar Institute, Patiala.
 My specialization is in the field of Machine Learning and Back-end Web/API Development.
-	I have done an internship in a company named *Hustlerpad Tech* for developing production ready back-end API.
+	I have done an internship in a company named *Hustlerpad Tech* for developing production ready back-end API (Certificate on my [LinkedIn](https://www.linkedin.com/in/mankaran32/)).
 Most of the knowledge I have gained through is by reading quality books.
 I have been doing machine learning since past 2 years and am able to solve real-life problems using machine learning using the experience gained over time.

 	Some of my Machine Learning Projects are:
 	- Gesture replicating Robotic Arm using Deep Learning Approach.